Syllabus subtopic: Statutory, regulatory and various quasi-judicial bodies

 What is the way forward on this?

 The best way to tackle revenue shortfalls is by removing all the infirmities in GST.
-States should get incentives to reduce leakages and compliance burden.
-Revenue neutrality should be a medium- term goal.
+States should get incentives to reduce leakages and compliance burdens.
+Revenue neutrality should be a medium-term goal.
 The Thirteenth Finance Commission and a panel headed by then chief economic adviser Arvind Subramanian had shown the average GST rate ought to be 16-17% to make it revenue neutral.
 Today, the average is 11.6% because a large number of items are at 0%, although indirect taxes are by definition regressive.

 Should India go for a single-rate GST?

 Given low state capacity, the best option for India is a single-rate GST.
-Eighty percent of countries that introduced GST after 1995 opted for a single rate.
+Eighty per cent of countries that introduced GST after 1995 opted for a single rate.
 If the rate is kept low and exemptions at a minimum, the revenue collection will be good.
 It will reduce the scope of evasion and leakage.
 States can impose sin taxes over and above GST on luxury and demerit goods: some may decide to do so for alcohol and others for vehicles that run on fossil fuels.

 Source: mint